umijs/umi/docs/guide/create-umi-app.md

 ## Create umi project

->  You can use create-umi via `yarn create umi` or `npx create-umi`.
+>  You can use create-umi via `yarn create umi` or `npm create umi` (use `npx create-umi` if node version less than 10).
 Recommend to use `yarn create`, to make sure use the latest boilerplate everytime.

 First, use `yarn create umi` in the new directory.